rafaeltardivo/pagarme-challenge/README.md

 # gastarme
-A credit card hub "wallet" service, designed to improve the customer payment experience
+A credit card hub "wallet" service, designed to improve the customer payment experience.

 ## Table of Contents